 I have the marriage certificate of Robert ROTHWELL who married Betsy NORRIS at St Mary’s Church, Deane, on 16th December 1841.
 Betsy’s father was William NORRIS, a Weaver and Robert’s father was stated as Robert ROTHWELL, a Mechanic.
 Searching through parish records, I found 4 children of Robert and Betsy; Jane 1842, Robert 1845, James 1847 and William 1853.
 Sadly, Jane and James both died young.
-Robert married Mary Ann MCCLANE and had 1 son.
+Robert married Mary Ann MCCLANE and had 1 son, Thomas.
 William married Sarah Ann BIRCHALL and had 9 children.

 In the 1851 and 1861 census records Betsy and her children are with the NORRIS family and although she is described as married there is no sign of her husband, Robert.
 So where was Robert?

 I searched the census records for Robert ROTHWELL born circa 1820 with a generous +/- 10 years (approximate age based on when he married Betsy) and a possible candidate was found in New Bailey Prison, Salford in the 1851 and 1861 censuses.
 Both entries showed a Robert ROTHWELL who was married and born in Bolton around 1820.
 His occupation in 1851 is a Turner and in 1861 a Mechanic.